tom-jk/krita-revert/README.md

 Install in Krita following [these instructions](https://docs.krita.org/en/user_manual/python_scripting/install_custom_python_plugin.html).
 The revert action will be added to the File menu, and can also be added to toolbars with Settings → Configure Toolbars.

 #### Limitations:
+- properties like wraparound will look correct but might need toggling to actually function correctly.
 - doesn't restore a view's fit view/width/height zoom setting, only the zoom value.
+- for reasons, the reverted document is closed after the new one is open, so both briefly occupy memory.
+- the views will move/flicker during revert.

 #### History